sourcegraph/about/content/blogposts/2023/announcing-scip-clang.md

 published: true
 ---

-# Announcing scip-clang: a new SCIP indexer for C and C++

 [scip-clang](https://github.com/sourcegraph/scip-clang) is our new indexer for C and C++ code written from the ground up to natively emit [SCIP](https://github.com/sourcegraph/scip) and especially support the wide range of language features present in C++.